All Products

 • If your MaxCompute project uses the pay-as-you-go billing method, fees are calculated based on the SQL complexity and the amount of input data.
 For more information about billing, see the "Billing for standard SQL jobs" section in Computing pricing.
 Take note of the following points:

 • If the materialized view is valid, data is read from the materialized view when the query rewrite operation is performed.
 The amount of input data that is read from the materialized view of the query statement is related to the materialized view and is irrelevant to the source table of the materialized view.
 If the materialized view is invalid, the query rewrite operation cannot be performed, and data is queried from the source table.
 The amount of input data for the query statement is related to the source table.
-For more information about how to query the status of a materialized view, see DESC TABLE/VIEW.
+For more information about how to query the status of a materialized view, see Query the status of a materialized view in this topic.

 • Data bloat may occur if a materialized view is generated based on the association of multiple tables.
-Therefore, the amount of data read from a materialized view may not be absolutely less than the amount of data in the source table.
-MaxCompute cannot guarantee that data reading from a materialized view costs less than data reading from the source table.
+Therefore, the amount of data read by a materialized view may not be absolutely less than the amount of data in the source table.
+MaxCompute cannot ensure that data reading from a materialized view costs less than data reading from the source table.

 Limits